FOR TEACHERS, BY TEACHERS.

 Workshops will offer experiences, tools and resources of value to practitioners working with adolescents.
 Proposals for presenters at MAPS are welcomed and encouraged from practitioners working in public, private, urban and rural and any and all affiliations.
 If you are interested in submitting a proposal to be a presenter at MAPS, please visit our call for proposals page.

-Registration is required to attend MAPS, Please use the link to the right to register for the symposium! *The cost of the symposium is $225, payment is due upon submission of registration*
+Registration is required to attend MAPS, Please use the link to the right to register for the symposium! *The cost of the symposium is $225, until Sept 1.
+Payment is due upon submission of registration*

 Registration is required for MAPS, please register using the button below!